oroinc/documentation/book/installation.rst

 .. caution::

-    Your data fixtures classes must reside in the ``Migrations/Data/ORM`` subdirectory of your bundle to be loaded automatically during the installation.
+    Your data fixture classes must reside in the ``Migrations/Data/ORM`` sub-directory of your bundle to be loaded automatically during the installation.

 .. tip::